 Studies have shown that caregivers of children with medical complexity reported a higher health-related quality of life when they had a supportive care coordinator who advocated for their child’s care, and at Nexus Health Systems, that’s always been our goal.14 We help families navigate co-occurring physical, behavioral, and/or mental health needs, and work with you every step of the way — from hospital to home — through programs that provide education and training, local resources and providers, and also healing and hope.

-Contact us to our team of experts — we’re here and able to help.
+Contact our team of experts — we’re here to help.

 Sources: